timotheenivalis/timotheenivalis.github.io/publications/index.md

 </section><!-- /#table-of-contents -->

 ## 2019
-- (Hopefully) coming soon on this screen: *Genetic evolution of parturition in a red deer population*; *Synchrony in survival across bird species at a country scale.*
+- (Hopefully) coming soon on this screen: *Genetic evolution of parturition date in a red deer population*; *Synchrony in survival across bird species at a country scale.*

 - **Bonnet, T**, Morrissey, M & Kruuk, L (2019).
 Estimation of genetic variance in fitness, and inference of adaptation, when fitness follows a log-normal distribution. _**Journal of Heredity**_ accepted for a special issue to be published in May 2019.

 - Morrissey, M & **Bonnet, T** (2019).
 Analogues of the fundamental and secondary theorems of selection, assuming a log-normal distribution of expected fitness. _**Journal of Heredity**_ accepted for a special issue to be published in May 2019.

 ## 2018
 - Ponzi, E, Keller, L, **Bonnet, T** & Muff, S (2018).
-Heritability, selection, and the response to selection in the presence of phenotypic measurement error: effects, cures, and the role of repeated measurements. _**Evolution**_ early view. [doi:10.1111/evo.13573](https://doi.org/10.1111/evo.13573){:target="_blank"}
+Heritability, selection, and the response to selection in the presence of phenotypic measurement error: effects, cures, and the role of repeated measurements. _**Evolution**_ 72(10): 1992-2004. [doi:10.1111/evo.13573](https://doi.org/10.1111/evo.13573){:target="_blank"}

 - **Bonnet, T** & Postma, E (2018).
 Fluctuating selection and its (elusive) evolutionary consequences in a wild rodent population. _**Journal of Evolutionary Biology**_ 31(4): 572-586. [doi:10.1111/jeb.13246](http://onlinelibrary.wiley.com/doi/10.1111/jeb.13246/full){:target="_blank"}